 The Looking Glass outputs a horizontal-parallax-only light field image typically comprised of 45 views.
-The valid view cone is roughly 40° in total, which should be mirrored in your virtual camera setup.
+The valid virtual view cone is roughly 35° in total, which should be mirrored in your virtual camera setup.
 In the HoloPlay API, views are stored and transfered as one large texture called a quilt.
 The quilt is then blit to the screen through a post-process shader which interweaves the pixels from each view to create the final light field image.
 This section will address the properties and functions pertaining to that light field creation.

 Light Field Shader and Calibration